Electronic-Mango/reddit-python-api/README.md

 ### API parameters

 API configuration can be done through a YAML configuration file.
-By default `settings.yml` from the project root is used, however you can override path to this file via `SETTINGS_YAML_PATH` environment variable.
+By default `settings.yml` from the project root is used, which has some sensible defaults, other than [Reddit API client ID and secret](#reddit-app-&-required-parameters).
-In default `settings.yml` parameters are filled with some sensible defaults.
-You can check the file itself for their detailed description.

-Every field from `settings.yml` can be overwritten via environment variables.
-Their names have to match all keys leading to specific value separated by `_`.
-For example, values for `reddit` - `client` - `id` and `secret` can be configured via `reddit_client_id` and `reddit_client_secret` environment variables, without modifying used `settings.yml`.
+You can overwrite values from default `settings.yml` by providing a custom one under path from `CUSTOM_SETTINGS_PATH` environment variable.
+In this custom YAML you can provide only parameters which you want to overwrite.
+If parameter is absent in the custom one, then default value from `settings.yml` will be used.

-Variables can also be loaded from `.env` file from the project root.
+Value for `CUSTOM_SETTINGS_PATH` can also be provided via `.env` file in the project root.

 ### Reddit app & required parameters